LankeyBoard/RulesGraph/generatedRules.md

 slug: JUMP

 ruleType: LIST\
-When jumping use these formulas to calculate the minimum distances you can go.
+When jumping, use these formulas to calculate the minimum distances you can go.
 If you are trying to jump further, test your mettle.
 The difficulty is equal to 10+1 per foot beyond your standard jump range.
 If you roll below a success, you can spend stamina to increase your roll up to the point of a success if you have the stamina to spend.

 ### Running Leap